Size Of Home

 - Utility costs (garbage disposal, water, energy)

 Finding an agent can be a stressful process when buying a home.
-You want to select the agent that fits your requirements and will fulfill your dreams.
-At the end of the day you will need to rely on your agent 24/7.
+You want to select the agent that fits your requirements and will assist you with attaining your personal and financial goals.
+At the end of the day you will come to rely on your agent 24/7.
 The process of buying a home can be as easy as you and your agent can make it.
 What you should know when finding the right agent is the difference between Realtor and Real Estate Agent.
 A Realtor is a member of the National Association of Realtors and can operate as real estate agents.
 On the other hand, a Real Estate agent is only licensed to buy and sell someone’s home.
 Regardless of what type of agent you choose to hire, these are the requirements you should look for.

 - Schedule availability (will they be committed full time or part time)